Buranji: Language

 Buranjis were written in the Ahom language, but since the 16th century they came to be increasingly written in the Assamese language—and Ahom Buranji manuscripts have become rare.

 Ahom buranjis

-Buranjis written in the Ahom language span a period of 400 to 600 years and ended two centuries ago when the last of the speakers of the language died out.
+Buranjis written in the Ahom language cover a span of 400–600 years and ended two centuries ago when the last of the speakers of the language died out.
 The Ahom script used in these Buranjis is an older Shan writing system that was not fully developed to include diacritics to denote the different tones or represent proto-Tai voiceless and voiced distinctions.
 Since the Ahom language has not been spoken for about two hundred years now reading them today involves heavy use of reconstructions.

 Assamese buranjis

 The first Assamese Buranjis were written during the reign of Suhungmung.
 A manuscript called Swarga Narayan Maharajar Akhyan, included in the published compilation Deodhai Asam Buranji, is dated 1526 and considered as the oldest Assamese Buranji.
 The language of the Assamese Buranjis, on the other hand, formed the template for the standard literary language in the late-19th century.
 Assamese Buranjis used the Garhgaya style of writing—one of three different styles of the Bengali-Assamese script prevalent between the 17th and 19th centuries in Assam.
 The Assamese of the Buranjis forms its own standard, and is a close precursor of the modern Assamese standard.

 Even though the Indo-Aryan rooted word for history is itihash derived from the class of written records called Itihasa, the word buranji is used instead for "history" in the Assamese language.